‘No longer hidden figures’: Association of African American Vintners celebrates 20th anniversary

 The Association of African American Vintners was founded decades ago in Healdsburg so Black vintners wouldn’t be invisible in the wine industry.

-“The most troubling thing 20 years ago was that the wine industry didn’t know we existed,” said Lou Garcia, the association’s vice president and treasurer, as well as the vintner of Stover Oaks Winery in Cleveland.
+“The most troubling thing 20 years ago was that the wine industry didn’t know we existed,” said Lou Garcia, the association’s vice president and treasurer, as well as the vintner of Stover Oaks Winery in Cleveland, Ohio.
 “There were just too few of us.”

 The association, which began with a trickle of wineries, is now about 200 members strong and continues to champion diversity and inclusion.
 It will celebrate its 20th anniversary later this month as members take pride knowing they’re no longer hidden figures.

 “Anybody can make wine but the tough thing is to sell it,” said association co-founder Mac McDonald, vintner of Windsor’s Vision Cellars.
 “Our (initial) focus was on how to make wine, how to market it and understanding costs.